claudiofsr/find-identical-files/README.md

 find-identical-files
 ```

+The number of identical files is the number of times the same file is found (number of repetitions).

-By default, files with at least two or more identical files will be searched.
+Identical files will be filtered and those whose repetition number is two (default) or more will be selected.

 #### 2. Search files in current directory with at least 5 identical files, run the command:
 ```
 find-identical-files -n 5
 ```

-With the `--min_number` (or -n) argument option, set the minimum number of identical files.
+With the `--min_number` (or `-n`) argument option, set the minimum number of identical files.

-With the `--max_number` (or -N) argument option, set the maximum number of identical files.
+With the `--max_number` (or `-N`) argument option, set the maximum number of identical files.

-The number of identical files is the number of times the same file is found (number of repetitions).

 ##### 2.1 If n = 1, all files will be reported.